jhermann/jmx4py/README.md

 invoke build --docs test check
 ```

-Note that an already activated Python virtualenv is used for the project,
-otherwise a new one is created locally.
-In either case necessary tools are
+The ``.env`` script creates a virtualenv and
+installs the necessary tools into it.
-then installed into the chosen virtualenv.
-See the ``.env`` script for
+See the script for details.
-details.

-Then you can explore the API by simply issuing the following command:
+Now you can explore the API by simply issuing the following command:

     invoke explore

-For that to suceed, you must also have a working Java + Maven environment,
+For that to succeed, you must also have a working Java + Maven environment,
 since a small test application is built and then started in the background,
 so you can work against a live JVM.